sizovs/sizovs.github.io/_posts/2020-07-22-the-wolves-of-it.md

 There must be a fix:

 * Stop paying insane commissions to incompetent agencies.
 Take full responsibility for recruitment activities and build internal recruitment capacity.
-You might not need recruiters at all;
+[If you know how to attract the right talent](/2020/03/26/developers-dont-need-ping-pong-tables/), you might not need recruiters at all;
 * If you need recruiters – find, hire, and educate ethical recruiters;
 * Remember that [great developers are raised, not hired](/2019/04/10/the-best-developers-are-raised-not-hired/).